daniel03c1/eff_video_representation/README.md

 # Neural Residual Flow Fields for Efficient Video Representations ([arxiv](https://arxiv.org/abs/2201.04329))

-I'm currently aggregating and refactoring multiple versions of code that haven't been committed to this repository.
-With high probability, errors, such as inconsistent results with the paper, might occur.
-I am planning to fix these errors as soon as possible.
-Thank you.

 ### 1. Download MPI sintel dataset
 Download MPI sintel dataset from [here](http://sintel.is.tue.mpg.de/)